akovantsev/blet/README.md

 But sometimes you just want to rename things with a single hot-key press, and not go fulltext search on repo to make sure nobody has died.

-## Core value proposition, `blet`

-interleaves `let` bindings and `cond` branches, preserving* order of both, so that only bindings required 1) to get to 2) and evaluate winning `cond` branch, are declared.

-*You only need t(w)o:
-1) write `blet` bindings in a valid dependency order (as you would do in `let` anyway), and to
-2) choose correct order of `cond` branches (as you'd do anyway).

-Both are essential, but already are natural to anybody (yes?).
-As `blet` relies on them for bindings interleaving with cond branches.

-The only code analisys done is to figure out symbol declarations and dependencies between bindings and branches.

-`clojure.core/destructure` is leveraged to do that.

 # Weaknesses